JMiguelJmnz/PyTorch-Classification-Models/5-TextClassification/README.md

 ### Text Classification Using PyTorch

 ### Project Overview
-This project involves building a deep learning model to perform image classification using PyTorch framework.
+This project involves building a deep learning model to perform text classification using PyTorch framework.
 <br>The goal is to develop a neural network capable of automatically classifying images of animals into three predefined categories: dog, cat, and wild, based on their content.

 ### Importing libraries